mabrek/mabrek.github.io/_drafts/statistics-for-monitoring-load-testing.md

 ![disk used/free]({{ site.url }}/img/aspm/disk-used-free.png)

-Disk used and disk free space are dependent on each other and produce mirrored graphs so only one of them (disk free space) is really needed for analysis.
+Disk used and disk free space (picture above) are dependent on each other and produce mirrored graphs so only one of them (disk free space) is really needed for analysis.

 Another group of thrown away metrics might be summarized as "idle system noise".
 There might be something like ntpd running on unused machine.
-It does something but we don't care because that kind of activity doesn't affect anything which allows to set maximum value threshold:
+It does its job but we don't care because that kind of activity doesn't affect anything which allows to set thresholds on maximum values:

 * cpu user time < 5%
 * interface traffic < 10 packets/s